coryarcangel/personal-computing/site/index.md

 The workshop is organised as a crash course in all things related to anything I can think of in making online work, and putting together an online exhibition.
 It's going to be fast paced, a bit un-focused, and I'll try to cram as much information in as I can in the 5 days.
 Don't worry if you miss something, because we will keeping track of everyting on the social network Are.na - which will be a big part of the class.
 We will start with the basics and focus on a framework to discuss the seemingly simple question - what is contemporary art?
 And working from there we will dive into contemporary art and all it's online permutations, with a healthy dose of fringe experiences regarding our digital daily lives.

 A few notes on COVID.
-I realize this might seem a disappointment to not meet IRL, but I thought of this as an opportunity which seems very timely given the workshop is about art to be experienced at a distance.
-So, in keeping with those thoughts, I have re-worked the workshop to take advantage of things which are not IRL based.
-Yah!
+Although it seems we are meeting IRL, if we do need to switch to remote, this would be an opportunity which seems very timely given the workshop is about art to be experienced at a distance.

 ## Requirements

 Familiarity with personal computing devices.
 Proficiency in English.
-A cell phone.
+A cell phone, laptop, or access to a computer.
 Open to all students.

 ## Instructor